elastic/ecs/README.md

 This field set is meant to facilitate pivoting around a piece of data.

-Some pieces of information can be seen in many places in ECS.
-To facilitate searching for them, append values to their corresponding field in `related.`.
+Some pieces of information can be seen in many places in an ECS event.
+To facilitate searching for them, store an array of all seen values to their corresponding field in `related.`.

 A concrete example is IP addresses, which can be under host, observer, source, destination, client, server, and network.forwarded_ip.
 If you append all IPs to `related.ip`, you can then search for a given IP trivially, no matter where it appeared, by querying `related.ip:a.b.c.d`.